lmeunier/flaskup/README.rst

 Installation
 ------------

-- Install Flask! with setup.py (I recommend you to use virtualenv):
+- Install Flaskup! with setup.py (I recommend you to use virtualenv):

   ``python setup.py install``